kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - We kill Freyyr because it's faster overall for a variety of reasons.
 We avoid having to kill the Ritual Beast, we avoid having to fight Chuundar and his lackeys, Gorwooken will take us straight to Chuundar as we exit the Shadowlands, and we avoid having to complete Wookiee Lost the normal way as it auto-completes instead when Chuundar kicks us out of the village.

 **9. Star Map: Kashyyyk - Dark**
 - We give the "correct" answers during the Star Map quiz on Kashyyyk because it's faster than giving Light Side answers and having to fight the Defense Droids.
-Ironically, because we have Dark alignment while this is happening and the second answer causes a Light Side shift, this entire conversation results in a net Light Side shift of +2 despite the fact that we're giving mostly "Dark Side" answers.
+Ironically, because we have exactly 40 alignment when this is happening and the second answer causes a Light Side shift, this entire conversation results in no net alignment shift, despite the fact that we're giving mostly "Dark Side" answers.

+**10. Middleman - Dark**
+- We give Sharina half the credits she asks for because it's faster to mash through the cutscene than it is to select dialogue.

-**10. Korriban Sidequests and Prestige**
+**11. Korriban Sidequests and Prestige**
 - Many of the Korriban choices are made because we can only turn in five prestige points before Uthar stops accepting other quests.
-Choosing the Dark Mandalorian Weapons Cache, Light Doubting Sith, Neutral Ajunta Pall's Sword, and Light Rogue Droid allows those sidequests to be completed without talking to Uthar; this leaves only five quests (Code of the Sith, Hermit in the Hills, Renegade Sith, Aiding Lashowe, and Double-Double Cross) that require getting a prestige point from Uthar.
-The only other possibility is Light Renegade Sith and Dark Rogue Droid, but that requires killing the terentatek at the back of the Shyrack Caves, which is too far out of the way.
+Choosing the Dark Mandalorian Weapons Cache, Light Doubting Sith, Neutral Ajunta Pall's Sword, and Light Renegade Sith allows those sidequests to be completed without talking to Uthar; this leaves only five quests (Code of the Sith, Hermit in the Hills, Rogue Droid, Aiding Lashowe, and Double-Double Cross) that require getting a prestige point from Uthar.
+The only other possibility is Neutral Renegade Sith and Light Rogue Droid, but that gives less experience, which risks not having Master Speed for the Star Forge.
+In addition, the animations for repairing the droid take a surprisingly long time.

-**11. Finding Dustil - Light**
+**12. Finding Dustil - Light**
 - Choosing to give Dustil the evidence of Uthar's treachery is just barely slower, but prevents having to fight him, and we have to go into Uthar's Room anyways.

-**12. Hermit in the Hills - Dark**
+**13. Hermit in the Hills - Dark**
 - Choosing the Dark Hermit in the Hills completion is faster and prevents having to fight Jorak Uln, who's actually kind of a pain.

-**13. Middleman - Dark**
-- We give Sharina half the credits she asks for because it's faster to mash through the cutscene than it is to select dialogue.

 **14. Trapped on a Nameless World - Light**
 - We stay true to the Light Side on Lehon because otherwise the "Juhani" quest does not complete.
-It also makes the Star Forge faster in the NMG rule set, since we would otherwise have to bring Bastila through the Star Forge with us.
+It also makes the Star Forge faster in the NMG ruleset, since we would otherwise have to bring Bastila through the Star Forge with us.

 ## Route Overview